 So, you’ve brewed an awesome beer and, in a haze of euphoria, imagine doing it for a living.
 The question arises, should I start a craft brewery in South Africa?
 You start looking for information…

-In the Western Cape alone there were, as of the date of this article, over 8,259 liquor licenses, of which Micro Manufacture numbered 483.
-A brief summary of info about the liquor licensing process, in the Western Cape at least, goes something like this:
+A brief outline of the liquor licensing process, in the Western Cape at least, goes something like this:

-- A Micro Manufacture On & Off license allows you to brew, and for your customer to drink on your premises or take it elsewhere;
+- A Micro Manufacture On & Off license allows you to brew, and for your customers to drink on your premises or take it elsewhere;

 - Applicant(s) must be over 18, not been in jail in the last 5 years, solvent and mentally sound (really, license requirements);

 - Have a complete description, colour photos, floor & site plans of the premises;

 - Written motivation for the liquor license application;

 - Proof of payment of the application fees;

 For information on how to get a license to start a craft brewery in South Africa, you can trawl through the official labyrinth that is government regulations, and puzzle it together yourself, or you could engage an expert, a list of which is just a quick google away.
 Time, after all, is money.